-In general, the voice of any animal (including humans) is produced by air (from the lungs) flowing past the vocal folds.
+In general, the “voice” of any animal (including humans) is produced by air (from the lungs) flowing past the vocal folds.
 This causes the vocal folds to vibrate, thereby “chopping up” the airflow.
 Due to this staggered output of air, audible pulses of sound are produced.
-The exact nature and volume of the sound depend on the air pressure from the lungs (which means that air pressure is the “fuel” of our voices) and on the muscles of the larynx (they adjust the exact length and tension of the vocal folds).
+The exact nature and volume of the sound depend on the air pressure from the lungs (meaning that air pressure is the “fuel” of our voices) and on the muscles of the larynx, which manipulate the exact length and tension of the vocal folds.

 The powerful roars of a lion can be as loud as 114 decibels, which is as loud as some rock concerts!

-What we’re trying to say is that next time you hear a lion or tiger roar, just think about how their vocal folds are vibrating like crazy, yet still withstanding all that stretching and shearing stress.
+Next time you hear a lion roar, just think about how rapidly their vocal folds are vibrating to make that much noise, yet still withstanding all that stretching and shearing stress.

-Or, you could just do the normal thing… be terrified.
+Or, you could just do what a ‘regular’ human being does, and… you know, be terrified.